-Thanks to course equivalencies, you can mark one or more courses having the same value as equivalent to one another, so that the learners enrolled into them just need to complete one of them to complete them all.
+Thanks to course equivalencies, you can mark one or more courses having the same value as equivalent to one another, so that the learners enrolled in them just need to complete one of them to complete them all.

-Course A is set as equivalent to Course B and Course C, and a user is enrolled in all of the three courses.
+Course A is set as equivalent to Course B and Course C, and a user is enrolled in all three courses.
 Once Course A is completed, the user will automatically be marked as having completed Course B and Course C as well with no need to go back to complete Course B and Course C later.

 Please note that for Course B and Course C, the training material statuses (not yet started, in progress, or complete), as well as session completion status, will not change, and the user will not receive a final score for these courses.
-If the user is not enrolled in all the equivalent courses but has completed one of them, once he or she will be enrolled in one of the others they will be automatically marked as completed.
+If the user is not enrolled in all the equivalent courses but has completed one of them, once he or she is enrolled in one of the others they will be automatically marked as completed.

-To configure equivalent courses, access the Admin Menu by clicking the gear icon in the top right corner.
-Then, click on the Course Management item in the E-Learning section.
+To configure equivalent courses, access the Admin menu by clicking the gear icon in the top right corner.
+Then, click on the Course management item in the E-learning section.
 Find one of the courses you want to create an equivalence for in the list of courses, click on its description and, once in the course area, move to the Properties tab.
-Click on Advanced Settings and select the Equivalencies vertical tab.
+Click on Advanced settings and select the Equivalencies vertical tab.

-Click on Add Equivalencies and first select the relationship between the course you are configuring and its equivalent ones.
+Click on Add equivalencies and first select the relationship between the course you are configuring and its equivalent ones.
 The available options are:

 - Source course.
 When the source course is completed, all of the target courses linked to it are also marked as completed.
 Source courses are not marked as completed when any target course they are linked to is completed.